-On April 24, 2019, the Company signed an agreement with Aeneas Capital Limited, and Accelerate Technologies Pte.
-Ltd, the enterprise office of the Agency for Science, Technology and Research ("ASTAR"), (collectively, the "Parties") to co-create local deep tech startups.
-This agreement, which is part of Accelerate's venture co-creation ("VCC") initiative, commits all parties to the co-creation of local startups in the healthcare and life science sector (the "Master Collaboration Agreement").
+On April 24, 2019, the Company signed an agreement with Aeneas Capital Limited, and A\ccelerate Technologies Pte.
+Ltd, the enterprise office of the Agency for Science, Technology and Research ("A\STAR"), (collectively, the "Parties") to co-create local deep tech startups.
+This agreement, which is part of A\ccelerate's venture co-creation ("VCC") initiative, commits all parties to the co-creation of local startups in the healthcare and life science sector (the "Master Collaboration Agreement").
 The goal is to create a total of up to 20 deep tech ventures in Singapore will be created by this partnership over the next 5 years.
-ASTAR shall contribute a total of up to \$30,000,000 to any suitable startups, at their discretion.
-The Company and Aeneas Capital Limited will contribute a total of up to \$30,000,000 to any suitable startups at their discretion of the startups as companies and financial commitments of such customers; (iii) capital raising and capital market plans; (iv) recruiting and building of the startup teams; (v) equipment and infrastructure; and (vi) licensing of IP to the startups under the Technology License Agreements.
+A\STAR shall contribute a total of up to \$30,000,000 to any suitable startups, at their discretion.
+The Company and Aeneas Capital Limited will contribute a total of up to \$30,000,000 to any suitable startups at their discretion with a focus on (i) securing pilot customers; (ii) incorporation of the startups as companies and financial commitments of such customers; (iii) capital raising and capital market plans; (iv) recruiting and building of the startup teams; (v) equipment and infrastructure; and (vi) licensing of IP to the startups under the Technology License Agreements.
 The Master Collaboration Agreement shall continue for a period of 5 years, unless otherwise terminated or extended by the Parties.